 By creating the base logo in a monochromatic black and white, Disney was able to create something they could use anywhere by simply flipping or altering a single color.
 It made the icon adaptable, modern, and easily marketable.
 The other main variation of the logo was the classic blue used in its films’ openings.

 4. The Font

-The Disney logo is one of the most recognized and loved in the world.
+For many of us, Disney gives us a feeling of nostalgia.
+We grew up with the brand throughout our childhood and now seeing the logo reminds us of those feelings.
 No matter where you see it, whether that be in Hollywood, where it all started, in a movie theater, or in the Hong Kong Disneyland, the Disney castle and font are instantly recognizable.